EKS Deployment Manual with Terraform

 terraform apply

-1. Enter the name of your key pair when prompted.
+1. Type your key pair when prompted.

 1. Type "yes" to confirm the deployment.